GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 alt: A description of the hero image for screen reader users.

 description: |
-  Finding, memorizing and typing OTP sent via SMS to a form is cumbersome.
-SMS Receiver API will help users typing the OTP.
+  Finding, memorizing, and typing OTP sent via SMS to a form is cumbersome.
+The SMS Receiver API will help users typing the OTP.

 tags:
   - post # post is a required tag for the article to show up in the blog.
   - identity